yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 ##### App

 1. Enable suggestions for bots.
-    - To do this: In app.ym ensure that **enableDidYouMean** is set to true in app options within code as well as in Tools → App Options → Prediction → Enable Suggestions.
+    - To do this, in app.ym ensure that **enableDidYouMean** is set to true in app options in Function and in Tools → App Options → Prediction → Enable Suggestions.
-    - If there’s any existing **DidYouMean** function in default:response, remove it.
+    - If there’s an existing **DidYouMean** function in default:response, remove it.
 2. Verify that the flow/journey DESCRIPTION is in line with the guidelines mentioned above.
     - If these are not in line and are in camelCase or have special characters, change these by going to flow settings for that flow (you need not change the journey name, only the description can be changed).
-3. Ensure that there is no Small Talk in FAQs / Flows.
+3. Ensure that there is no Small Talk in FAQs/Flows.
 If these are present, delete them and enable platform small talk in **Context Management** and enable **Small Talk**.

 ------

-### 6.2 Utterance & Flows
+### 6.2 Utterance & flows

 | DONTs ❌ | DOs ✅ |